 - 11% of stalking victims have been stalked for 5 years or more.

-Stalking is to be taken seriously.
+Please, take stalking seriously.
 Consider these additional statistics.

 - 76% of intimate partner femicide victims had been stalked by their intimate partner, and 67% had been previously physically abused by their intimate partner.